itnok/docker-nginx-uwsgi-letsencrypt-flask/README.md

 Provide Dockerfile and all applicable config and base Flask scripts necessary to start a webpage, with a script to automate HTTPS re-configuration.

 ## Why do I use it?:
-(Be sure docker is installed.
-If not installed, run install_docker.sh)
+<b>(Be sure docker is installed.
+If not installed, run install_docker.sh)</b>

-With this container and a built image (or pulling the image from ucnt/flaskwebpage), you can get an HTTP or HTTPS server setup in 1 commands
+With this container and a built image (or pulling the image from ucnt/flaskwebpage), <b>you can get an HTTP or HTTPS server setup in 1 command</b>:
 - HTTP: sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage
 - HTTPS (change parameters): sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage "-d example.com,www.example.com -n example.com -e my@email.com"